Turn a classic Israeli dish into one suited to Tucson palates

 Preparation

 Stir in the tomatoes, cumin, chile powder, salt and pepper and reduce heat to medium-low.
-Cook, stirring from time to time, until the tomatoes begin to “melt,” about 5 minutes.
+Cook, stirring from time to time, until the tomatoes begin to “melt,” about five minutes.

 Squeeze the lime juice over the eggs and scatter the chopped cilantro, green onion and cotija cheese over all.
 Serve with warm tortillas or bread, salsa and sour cream.